 Saul Rajak is an ophthalmologist.
 He consults and operates in general ophthalmology including cataract and cataract surgery, dry eyes, ophthalmic emergencies and trauma and glaucoma.
-He has a specialist interest in eyelid (oculoplastic), tear drainage (lacrimal) and socket (orbital) surgery including endoscopic lacrimal and orbital surgery.
+He has a specialist interest in eyelid (oculoplastic), tear drainage (lacrimal) and socket (orbital) surgery including functional and cosmetic eyelid surgery such as upper and lower lid blepharoplasty and ‘eye bag’ surgery, endoscopic lacrimal and orbital surgery.
 He is internationally known in these fields.

 Clinical and surgical skills

 Mr Rajak is a highly accomplished oculoplastic, cataract, orbital and lacrimal surgeon surgeon.
-He has undertaken over 150 endoscopic dacryocystorhinostomies (DCR) and performs endoscopic orbital decompression surgery.
-He has performed over 1500 cataract procedures.
-Mr Rajak is known internationally for his surgery training video website: www.eyesurgeryvideos.net which has hundreds of edited, narrated surgical videos demonstrating techniques, pathology and anatomy for a wide range of oculoplastic, orbital and lacrimal conditions.
+He has undertaken over 250 endoscopic dacryocystorhinostomies (DCR) and 100 endoscopic orbital decompression procedures.
+He has performed over 2000 cataract procedures.
+Mr Rajak is known internationally for his surgery training video website: www.eyesurgeryvideos.net which has hundreds of edited, narrated surgical videos demonstrating techniques, pathology and anatomy for a wide range of oculoplastic, orbital and lacrimal conditions and is used by oculoplastic surgeons around the world.

 Mr Rajak is very active in research.
 He has authored over 60 publications, 1 full textbook and 3 textbook chapters (see publications section of website for further details).
 He has active ongoing research in the following fields: